BSc (Hons) Biomedical Science

 YEAR 2 (LEVEL 5)

-Year two of the programme largely comprises specialist modules to give students the necessary knowledge in key areas of biomedical science.
-Students are also primed in research methodology and will design and carry out a mini project to prepare them for the final year project.
-Practical skills are reinforced in a 5-week intensive block spent at the North Wales Clinical Research Centre.
+Year two of the programme largely comprises specialist modules to give you the necessary knowledge in key areas of biomedical science.
+You will be primed in research methodology and will design and carry out a mini project to prepare you for the final year project.
+Practical skills are reinforced in a 5-week intensive block spent at the Betsi Cadwaladr University Health Board.

 YEAR 3 (LEVEL 6)

-The final year of study focuses upon topics at the forefront of current research in biomedical science and will further develop students critical and analytical skills.
-A significant part of the final year is a 40 credit research project in which students carry out an independent piece of research in an area of special interest to them.
+The final year of study focuses upon topics at the forefront of current research in biomedical science and will further develop your critical and analytical skills.
+A significant part of the final year is a 40 credit research project in which you will carry out an independent piece of research in an area of special interest.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.